Minamiechizen, Fukui

 Minamiechizen (南越前町, Minamiechizen-chō) is a town located in Fukui Prefecture, Japan.
-As of 1 July 2018, the town had an estimated population of 10,745 in 3,470 households and a population density of 31 persons per km².
-The total area of the town was 343.69 sqkm.
+As of 1 March 2026, the town had an estimated population of 9,188 in 3,304 households and a population density of 27 persons per km^{2}.
+The total area of the town was 343.68 sqkm.

 Geography

-Minamiechizen is located in central Fukui Prefecture, bordered by Gifu Prefecture to the west, Shiga Prefecture to the south and the Sea of Japan to the west.
+Minamiechizen is located in central Fukui Prefecture at the southern end of the Reihoku region, bordered by Gifu Prefecture to the west, Shiga Prefecture to the south and the Sea of Japan to the west.
+Located almost in the center of Fukui Prefecture, it is a vital transportation hub connecting the Kinki region and various parts of the Hokuriku region north of the town.
+Although the three former towns which constitute Minamiechizen bordered each other, before Japan National Route 305 was fully completed in 2013, the Kono district, facing Wakasa Bay, lacked a direct road connection to the inland Nanjo and Imajo districts, where the town hall was located, effectively making it an exclave.
 Parts of the coastal area of the town are within the borders of the Echizen-Kaga Kaigan Quasi-National Park.